Hidnish/Milestone-Project-3-damovies/README.md

         - Home, catalogue (for all users)
         - Sign-in/register (for not signed-in users)
         - Add movies, Profile, sign-out (for signed-in users)
-        - Manage generes (for website administrator only)
+        - Manage genres (for website administrator only)
     - Footer with link to home page and Github account
     - Responsive site on all devices
     - Collapsible navbar, with 'hamburger button', under 992px breakpoint